wasilukm/hoymiles-mqtt/README.md

 - alarm_count
 - link_status

-Depending on the installation (number of micro-inverter), the tool may create many entities.
+Depending on the installation (number of inverter), the tool may create many entities.
 One may limit the entities or with the option _--mi-entities_.

-A micro-inverter can support multiple ports (PV panels), their states are represented by:
+A inverter can support multiple ports (PV panels), their states are represented by:
 - pv_voltage
 - pv_current
 - pv_power